The Action Bible

-The Action Bible is a retelling of the Christian Bible in comic book form written and edited by Doug Mauss and illustrated by Sergio Cariello for David C. Cook, published in 2010.
+The Action Bible is a retelling of the Judeo-Christian Bible in comic book form written and edited by Doug Mauss and illustrated by Sergio Cariello for David C. Cook, published in 2010.
 Andre LeBlanc's 1978 The Picture Bible was a major influence on the project.

-Plot

-The story is very similar to the Bible however some parts are modified both to fit the medium, and to fit a younger audience.
-The story is split into two major parts, the Old Testament and the New Testament.

-Historical events

-The book includes mentions of Alexander of Macedon and the celebration of Hanukkah as well as the arrival of the Roman Empire in Israel.

-Global distribution

 The Action Bible has been translated into 29 languages and is distributed in 32 countries by David C. Cook.
 An excerpt from the Bible, The Story of Jesus, is available in more than 50 languages and has been distributed in more than 51 million copies in 97 countries.
 It is also available as a mobile app from Youth for Christ.